 - The government will make no law respecting the right to life.
-The people shall have the unfettered right to control their lives and whether they wish to be euthanased for whatever reason.
+People shall have the unfettered right to control their lives and whether they wish to be euthanised for whatever reason.
 The people will have the unfettered right to receive assistance to end their lives and those rendering that assistance will not be guilty of a crime.

-- There will be a "Clean Hands" doctrine in relation to losses, injuries or deaths to people incurred as a result of their criminal activities.
-No persons will be permitted to seek or receive any compensation for their own or anybody else's losses or injuries if the injured or deceased persons were involved in criminal activity that resulted in those losses or injuries, even if they were unintended or accidental.
+- There will be a "Clean Hands" doctrine in relation to losses, injuries or deaths to people incurred as a result of their criminal activities or self-inflicted injuries.
+No persons will be permitted to seek or receive any compensation for their own or anybody else's losses or injuries if those injured or deceased persons were involved in criminal activity or self-inflicted injuries, even if they were unintended or accidental.

 This is a work in progress.
 More items for this Bill Of Rights will be added if required.